 Natural sunlight is a blend of different colors and wavelengths that combine to create white light.
-When that light strikes a colored surface, that surface absorbs all of those wavelengths except for the wavelengths that match the color on that surface.
+When that light strikes a colored surface, that surface absorbs all of those wavelengths except for the wavelengths that match the color on that surface which results in Color Rendering Index for LED Lights.
 Those wavelengths reflect back to a viewer who perceives the color accordingly.
 At the extremes, white objects reflect a majority of natural light and thus appear to be white, while dark objects absorb a majority of that light and appear to be black.
 Unlike natural sunlight, an artificial light source may not include all visible wavelengths of light, and the ability of that source to render all colors accurately, or at least as well as natural sunlight renders those colors, will be limited by the actual visible wavelengths comprising that light.
 How that artificial light source renders colors in relation to natural sunlight is the essence of the color rendering index (CRI) rating of that light source.

 The CRI ratings of two different artificial light sources, however, cannot be compared without reference to the respective color temperatures of those sources.
 A light source’s color temperature is a relative measure of whether that light feels warm or cool.
 Light that includes a predominance of blue wavelengths can feel harsh and cold, whereas light sources with more yellow and orange wavelengths will feel warmer and more inviting.
 Color temperature is measured along a scale that is delineated in “Kelvin” units.
 Light with a CRI rating of 90 and a lower Kelvin temperature of 3000K to 400K will render objects with a warmer glow than a light source that has an identical CRI rating but with a harsher color temperature of 5500K.